Mousmi-Dave/WebScrapping/README.md

 There must be three libraries need to install on your system.
 They are Requests, BeatifulSoup and Pandas.
 Below are cmd to install them.

 pip install requests

 pip install beautifulsoup4

 pip install pandas

 ## Dependencies

 This above projects are dependent on Requests, BeatifulSoup and Pandas libraries.

 ## Necessary details

-I have mentioned both websites Structured and Non-Structured data in my code.
+I have mentioned both websites details which is Structured and Non-Structured data in my code.